rrobles9112/flask-wscart-api/README.md

     ```

 * #### Migrations
-    On your psql console, create your database:
+    On your MySQL console, create your main database (for development/production):
     ```
-    > CREATE DATABASE flask_api;
+    > CREATE DATABASE WSCartAPI;
     ```
-    Then, make and apply your Migrations
+    Also for testing, create special test databasase:
     ```
+    > CREATE DATABASE test_WSCartAPI;
+    ```
+    Then, make and apply your Migrations (if you not change anything, you can directly to db upgrade).
+If you want to create your own initiate upgrade, then:
+    ```
+    (venv)$ rm -rf migrations

     (venv)$ python manage.py db init

     (venv)$ python manage.py db migrate
     ```

-    And finally, migrate your migrations to persist on the DB
+    And finally upgrade, migrate your migrations to persist on the DB
     ```
     (venv)$ python manage.py db upgrade
     ```